datanymizer/datanymizer/SECURITY.md

 ## Supported Versions

-We support only the last relesead version and the version from the `main` branch for now (but can help with upgrade).
+We support only the last released version and the version from the `main` branch for now (but can help with upgrade).

 | Version | Supported          |
 | ------- | ------------------ |